lorddusk/ObsidianDnD/Characters/Booker/Background.md

 I wandered aimlessly around for what felt days, before finding my way to [[Waterdeep]].
 Asking people where [[Crestbrook]] was, nobody knew.
 Not the common folk, nor the librarians.
 They had never heard of it.
 It became my goal to find my way back home, and I found my way to [[Brindol]] and joined the Adventurers Guild in hopes it would give me the resources to find my way back home...

-It has been 15 years now...
-And I've not heard yet from "[[The Benefactor]]".
+It has over been 15 years now.
+And I've yet to hear from "[[The Benefactor]]".
-I'm scared.
+I'm scared...